 CU Passerelle (Gateway University Certificate)

-One semester in duration, the Gateway University Certificate (CU Passerelle) prepares students for starting a university course (the following September) by helping them to: improve their French, perfect their English, brush up on certain subjects, think carefully about their choice of course and prepare their university application.
+One semester in duration, the Gateway University Certificate (CU Passarelle) prepares students for starting a university course (the following September) by helping them to: improve their French, perfect their English, brush up on certain subjects, think carefully about their choice of course and prepare their university application.
 Courses run in partnership with the Department of Applied Foreign Languages (LEA) and some DAEU modules.

 Enrolment fees are waived for these courses for students under international protection or in exile.